Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models

 Moreover, we find that this localized signal often correlates with anomalous self-attention value norms, suggesting that hallucinations are closely tied to recent insights into LLM internal dynamics.
 Overall, we argue that describing information flow in LLMs through the lens of sink scores offers a more fundamental perspective on hallucination detection.
 In this view, several existing methods can be understood as implicitly leveraging the concept of attention sinks, positioning sink scores as a unifying underlying signal.

-An important limitation is that our method requires access to attention weights, hence efficient deployment of the method would require specialized kernel.
-Moreover, while sink scores are interpretable, they are a correlational signal and do not by themselves establish that sinks are causal drivers of hallucinations.
-A promising direction is to connect detection with intervention by testing whether manipulating sink formation (e.g., via head ablations or targeted regularization) can reduce hallucinations without degrading task performance.
+An important limitation is that our method requires access to attention weights, which constrains the method to open-weights models.
+To avoid materializing the full attention matrices, efficient deployment of the method would require a specialized kernel.
+Moreover, while sink scores are interpretable, they are a correlational signal and do not, by themselves, establish that sinks are causal drivers of hallucinations.
+A promising direction is to connect detection with intervention by testing whether manipulating sink formation (e.g., via head ablations or targeted regularization based on attention-output norms) can reduce hallucinations without degrading task performance.